Amano Shrimp – A Care, Diet, Tank Setup, and Breeding Guide

 Amano Shrimp

-These Japanese algae eater shrimp are popular with different names.
-Some of them are Amano Shrimp, Yamato Shrimp, Caridina Japonica, Algae Eating Shrimp, Japonica Shrimp, etc. These shrimps were first discovered by Takashi Amano and hence the name.
+These Japanese algae-eating shrimp are popular and have different names.
+Some are Amano Shrimp, Yamato Shrimp, Caridina Japonica, Algae-Eating Shrimp, Japonica Shrimp, etc. Takashi Amano first discovered these shrimp, hence the name.

 They are easy to care for and require very little maintenance.
-They are quite famous among aquarists for their ability to keep the glasses of aquarium shining and remove algae from the little trickiest places.
+They are quite famous among aquarists for keeping aquarium glasses shining and removing algae from the trickiest places.

 Typical Behavior

-Amano shrimps are non-aggressive.
-They only show a little competitive behavior when they are around other shrimps, and food is being served.
+Amano shrimp are non-aggressive.
+They only show a little competitive behavior around other shrimp and food is being served.
 They will be seen racing after the food.

-You will find it fascinating to see the hierarchy level if there are more than one shrimps in the aquarium.
-The biggest or the largest shrimps will be the one who gets the hold of food first and so on.
+If there are more than one shrimp in the aquarium, it is fascinating to see the hierarchy level.
+The biggest or largest shrimp will be the one that gets the hold of food first, and so on.

 They molt once a month.
 In this process, they shed the old shell that covers the upper part of their body.
 They feel quite vulnerable at this time and may go into hiding till the shell hardens.

-This is the reason your aquarium should have lots of plants and hiding places for them.
+This is why your aquarium should have lots of plants and hiding places for them.

 Amano Shrimp Appearance